 Applying to the Three Year Track

-Application and CV must be submitted by 5pm on Friday, January 17, 2020.
+Application and CV must be submitted by 5pm on January 31st (of first year of medical school).

 - The application to the Three Year Track can be accessed in BAMS under “Courses” > “Non-Curricular Events” > “3YR”.
 Download the application and save it as “LastName application”.
 Complete and submit to Three Year Track Dropbox.